menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 ----------------------

 ..
 Note::
    DHCPv4 and DHCPv6 scopes inherit DHCP and DDNS Options from the parent DHCP server.
 DHCPv4 and DHCPv6 reservation inherit DHCP and DDNS options from the DHCP scope.
-However these options may be changed by editing the options for the specific scope or reservation.
+However, these options may be changed by editing the options for the specific scope or reservation.

 Viewing the configured DHCP options for a DHCP scope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^